VegaDeftwing/OpGuidesHugoSrc/content/webdev.md

 ## Button

 buttons can  be inline {{< button relref="/music/gettingstarted">}}Music - Getting Started{{< /button >}} and look pretty snazy.
+Note that internal links to local pages will self style like buttons anyway.

 ## Columns